gebes/BrainfuckInterpreterJava/README.md

 ![Usage](https://i.imgur.com/bgWLcCx.png)

 # Motivation
 Brainfuck is a "fun" language to play around with.
-The initial motivation was to use it as a small school project, but we cancelled the idea.
+The initial motivation was to use it as a small school project, but we decided to use something more remarkable instead.
 Still, we created this project.